Skip to Main Content

 Treatments

-• Oxygen therapy: Lower oxygen saturations may worsen PAH.
+• Oxygen therapy: Lower oxygen saturations may worsen this condition.
 Your physician may prescribe oxygen use via a tube called a nasal cannula.

 • Drug therapies: Various different types of medication are available, depending on the child’s individual needs.
 These can be used to open or relax the blood vessels in the lungs so that blood can flow more freely.

-• Inhaled treprostinil: This medication helps open the blood vessels to ease the symptoms of PAH.
+• Inhaled treprostinil: This medication helps open the blood vessels to ease the symptoms of pulmonary hypertension.
 This medication is delivered through a special nebulizer four times a day.

 • Subcutaneous or intravenous treprostinil: Treprostinil can also be administered as a continuous infusion drug.
 It can be delivered through a portable pump, either under the skin or into a vein.